Own-Data-Privateer/hoardy-web/README.md

 Firstly, `pwebarc` is designed to be simple (as in adhering to the Keep It Stupid Simple principle) and efficient (as in running well on ancient hardware) while providing guarantees that all collected data gets actually written to disk:

-- [the `pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable ["limbo mode"](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware (if you ignore the code needed to support Chromium, the UI, and the workarounds for all the bugs in various browsers, the leftovers are also pretty small and simple source code-wise);
+- [the `pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable ["limbo mode"](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;

 - the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate HTTP requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than WARC, much simpler than that `mitmproxy` uses, and much more efficient than HAR;